jennapederson/cli-crash-course/10a_redirection.md

 ## Redirecting Input From a File

-You can also read from stdin by using redirection.
-This is a common operation - you may want to run a command and suck in some data from another file or process.
-In this case, we will redirect from a file.
+Taking the previous example, let's read in data from a stdin using file redirection.

-Let’s edit the hello_world.sh file using vim to read a file from stdin:
+Edit the hello_world.sh file using vim to read a file from stdin:
 ```
 #!/bin/bash
 # the read command reads data from stdin